No Ukraine breakthrough, but NATO, Russia eye more talks - NewsBreak

 No Ukraine breakthrough, but NATO, Russia eye more talks

-The United States and NATO on Wednesday rejected key Russian security demands for easing tensions over Ukraine , but left open the possibility of future talks with Moscow to discuss other issues like arms control, missile deployments and ways to prevent military incidents.
+BRUSSELS — (AP) — The United States and NATO on Wednesday rejected key Russian security demands for easing tensions over Ukraine, but left open the possibility of future talks with Moscow to discuss other issues like arms control, missile deployments and ways to prevent military incidents.

 Russian President Vladimir Putin has demanded that the 30-country military alliance halt its expansion and withdraw troops or military equipment from countries neighboring Russia like Ukraine, but also NATO allies like Estonia, Latvia and Lithuania.